 Installations in the 100 - 750kVA load groups are predominantly commercial, light industrial, or farming, and do not normally have loads that can be controlled externally.
-Load control is not generally available for these load groups, although limited access to night-rate prices are available for irrigation supplies and for installations with Time-of-Use (TOU) metering.
+Load control is not generally available for these load groups.
 These installations are normally supplied from a dedicated transformer and therefore do not utilise the same range of network assets as small low-voltage connections.
-Energy use within these load groups is much higher than the groups on connections below 51kVA resulting in the costs being predominantly governed by energy use rather than fixed prices.
+Energy use within these load groups is typically much higher than the groups on connections below 51kVA resulting in the costs being predominantly governed by energy use rather than fixed prices.
 This provides consumers within these load groups with pricing signals that relate directly to consumption.
-A rebalancing of fixed and volume based components will be continued on

-1 April 2018 to adequately reflect the fixed cost nature of NWL's business while still providing signals through the volume based components.
+A rebalancing of fixed and volume-based components will be continued on 1 April 2019 to adequately reflect the fixed cost nature of NWL's business.